StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 description: StackState Self-hosted v5.1.x
 ---

-# Agent V1 \(Legacy\) to Agent V2 Migration
+# Agent V1 \(legacy\) to Agent V2 Migration

-## Overview
+### Overview

-The steps below will assist you in successfully migrating from Agent V1 to Agent V2.
-This migration process will also migrate your existing Agent V1 state allowing checks like Splunk to continue from its previous state.
+This page will walk you through the steps required to successfully migrate from Agent V1 (legacy) to Agent V2.
+This migration process will also migrate the  existing Agent V1 (legacy) state.
+This will allow Agent checks, such as Splunk topology, metrics or event checks, to continue on Agent V2 from their previous state.

 {% hint style="warning" %}
-These steps **must be done in the correct order** to prevent any Agent V1 to Agent V2 issues.
+**The migration process steps detailed below must be carried out in the correct order**.

-Problems like invalid Agent state files, overwritten state files or even a broken Agent V2 instance can occur when the order is broken.
+Problems can occur if any of the steps is completed out of order.
+This could result in overwritten Agent state files, invalid Agent state files or a broken Agent V2 instance.
 {% endhint %}

 {% hint style="warning" %}
-**If possible, it's highly recommended to run this migration in a Test Environment, It may affect some steps below but reduce the initial impact if something does not work**
+**It is highly recommended to run this migration in a test environment.**

+It may affect some steps below, but will reduce the initial impact if something does not run to plan.
 {% endhint %}

-{% hint style="warning" %}
-## Impact Analysis
+## Impact analysis

 ### Downtime

-- When swapping between Agent V1 and Agent V2, there will be some downtime for the StackState Agent to allow a successful migration process.
-- The length the Agent will be down for depends on how fast the process below happens.
+Running Agent V1 (legacy) and Agent V2 at the same time on a single machine will result in missing data.
+For this reason, StackState Agent will need to be down for the entire of the migration process.
+The exact length of time required to complete the migration process will vary depending on your specific environment and the number of Agent checks that need to be migrated.

 ### Performance

-- The exact performance impact of switching from Agent V1 to Agent V2 can increase or decrease the number of resources used in the environments.
+Switching from Agent V1 (legacy) to Agent V2 can either increase or decrease the number of resources used.
+Unlike Agent V1 (legacy), Agent V2 allows for synchronous execution of checks.
+This provides a better StackState experience, but may result in increased resource requirements.
-- Agent V2 is more synchronized than Agent V1, allowing a better StackState experience but may trigger more services as it is non-blocking.
-  {% endhint %}

-## Migration Process - Docker-Compose
+## Migration process - Docker-Compose

-### 1. Stop Agent V1
+### 1. Stop Agent V1 (legacy)

-Agent V1 will have to be stopped before proceeding with the **Agent V2 install** and **Agent V1 state** migration.
+Agent V1 (legacy) will have to be stopped before proceeding with the **Agent V2 install** and **Agent V1 state** migration.

 {% hint style="warning" %}
-**If Agent V1 is still running, it might interfere with the installation process of Agent V2 or, even worse, break the Agent V2 state.**
+**If Agent V1 (legacy) is still running, it might interfere with the installation process of Agent V2 or, even worse, break the Agent V2 state.**
 {% endhint %}

-You can stop Agent V1 with the following command:
+You can stop Agent V1 (legacy) with the following command:

 ```shell
 sudo /etc/init.d/stackstate-agent stop